 Relationships are Everything: How to Protect Yourself in Quarantine with DoSomething’s CEO, Aria Finger

 As CEO of global non-profit, DoSomething, and a working mom doing it all from home, Aria Finger has found creative ways to keep her kids entertained with Frozen on repeat, her team in good spirits by pivoting to virtual rituals, and her relationships with her friends well-nurtured through intentional calls and Zooms.
 But even this superstar confesses to missing the old norms like business travel and walking meetings.
 So these days to keep everyone sane (including Aria herself!) she’s encouraged a Co-workers’ Bill of Rights to mitigate the flood of Zoom meetings, maintained DoSomething’s weekly stuffed-penguin ritual, and kicked off new initiatives to engage youth like Senior Homies, where young people call seniors in their life to check in with them and report back the stories and wisdom they learned—what a win-win!
-Listen for a shot of positivity and enthusiasm directly into your day.
+Read more about her at her website and listen for a shot of positivity and enthusiasm directly into your day.

 3:08 – “Relationships are everything…I’ve been texting like crazy with all of my friends, of course, and Zooming like crazy to stay in touch.
 And it’s just more important than ever now…Now is the time to feel more connected than ever because we’re all going through this unbelievable time.”